grew-nlp/grew_doc/content/doc/grs.md

 ### Computing one normal form
 To compute only one normal form with a strategy `S`, one can used the strategy: `Pick (Iter (S))`: the strategy `Iter (S)` computes the full set of normal forms and the `Pick` operator choses one of them.
-But this may be not efficient if the number of normal forms is high.
+But this may be not efficient as all the normal forms are computed before picking one of them (the number of normal forms can be high).

 For this case, another implementation of the rewriting is available with the operator `Onf` (the name stands for 'One normal form').
 With this operator, only one normal form is built, and so :